-There are four main components of SecureDrop: the servers, the administrators, the sources, and the journalists.
+There are four main components of SecureDrop: the servers, the admins, the sources, and the journalists.

-At SecureDrop’s heart is a pair of severs: the Application (“App”) Server, which runs the core SecureDrop software, and the Monitor (“Mon”) Server, which keeps track of the Application Server and sends out alerts if there’s a problem.
+At SecureDrop’s heart is a pair of servers: the Application (“App”) Server, which runs the core SecureDrop software, and the Monitor (“Mon”) Server, which keeps track of the Application Server and sends out alerts if there’s a problem.
 These two servers run on dedicated hardware connected to a dedicated firewall appliance.
 They are typically located physically inside the newsroom.

-The SecureDrop servers are managed by a systems administrator; for larger newsrooms, there may be a team of systems administrators.
-The administrator uses a dedicated Admin Workstation running Tails and connects to the Application and Monitor Servers over authenticated Tor Hidden Services and manages them using Ansible.
+The SecureDrop servers are managed by a systems admin; for larger newsrooms, there may be a team of systems admins.
+The admin uses a dedicated Admin Workstation running Tails, connects to the Application and Monitor Servers over authenticated onion services, and manages them using Ansible.

-A source submits documents and messages by using Tor Browser (or Tails) to access the Source Interface: a public Tor Hidden Service.
+A source submits documents and messages by using Tor Browser (or Tails) to access the Source Interface: a public onion service.
 Submissions are encrypted in place on the Application Server as they are uploaded.

 Journalists working in the newsroom use two machines to interact with SecureDrop.
-First, they use a Journalist Workstation running Tails to connect to the Journalist Interface, an authenticated Tor Hidden Service.
+First, they use a Journalist Workstation running Tails to connect to the Journalist Interface, an authenticated onion service.
 Journalists download GPG-encrypted submissions and copy them to a Transfer Device (a thumb drive or DVD).
 Those submissions are then connected to the airgapped Secure Viewing Station (SVS) which holds the key to decrypt them.
 Journalists can then use the SVS to read, print, and otherwise prepare documents for publication.
 Apart from those deliberately published, decrypted documents are never accessed on an Internet-connected computer.

 Planning & Preparation¶

 Setting up SecureDrop is a multi-step process.
 Before getting started, you should make sure that you’re prepared to operate and maintain it.
-You’ll need a systems administrator who’s familiar with Linux, the GNU utilities, and the Bash shell.
-You’ll need the hardware on which SecureDrop runs — this will normally cost $2000-$3000 dollars.
+You’ll need a systems admin who’s familiar with Linux, the GNU utilities, and the Bash shell.
+You’ll need the hardware on which SecureDrop runs — this will normally cost $2000-$3000.
 The journalists in your organization will need to be trained in the operation of SecureDrop, and you’ll need to publish and promote your new SecureDrop instance afterwards — using your existing websites, mailing lists, and social media.